dwt/pyexpect/README.md

         >       expect('fnord').is_something()
         E       AssertionError: Expect 'fnord' to be something

+    That is, the error messages are much easier to read because there is less fluff in between that distracts you from your tests.
+As it should be.

 1. Completeness: You can use this package as a standalone assertion package that gives you much more expressive assertions than just using using `assert` and refined error messages to boot.